 Are you confident now to choose the right types of tennis strings?

-If you still have any doubt or questions, do share with us in the comments section below.
+If you still have any doubts or questions, do share with us in the comments section below.

 1. What are the different types of tennis strings?

 There are two major types of racquet strings, Natural Gut and Synthetic Gut.
 However, we divide strings into further 5 types that include: Multifilament, Polyester, Hybrid, Synthetic Gut, and Natural Gut.